uqlibrary/uqlibrary-search/README.md

 # uqlibrary-search

-uqlibrary-search is a simple list view showing opening search for all libraries at the University of Queensland.
+uqlibrary-search is a search form for UQ Library

 Full documentation can be found at [GitHub Pages](http://uqlibrary.github.io/uqlibrary-search).